somanshreddy/somanshreddy.github.io/_posts/2021-12-14-toefl-prep.markdown

 ### Part 3: Test Day

-You are required to carry an identification proof.
+You are required to carry identification proof.
 In India, it is a valid passport.
 Refer to the ETS website for the requirements for your country.

 Please ensure that it has the correct first name.
 Until I applied for the GRE - I wasn't aware that my first name was 'Somansh Reddy' and not just 'Somansh'.